Humain-Labs/sample-integration-react-offline/README.md

 - include this repo in your consumer-repo (with the right version tag, like) ``"@porsche-offline-design-system/manager": "https://github.com/Humain-Labs/sample-integration-react-offline.git#v3.9.0"``

-- link components-js and components-react like
+- link components-js and components-react like (yarn > 4)

   ```json
   devDependencies: {